DnDFriends/Foundry-to-Roll20-Converter/README.md

 This folder is a complete static website.
 It runs the Python conversion engine in the visitor's browser with Pyodide; selected character files are not uploaded to a server.

 The site is tested in Foundry Gamerooms using 2024 rules and produces JSON for Roll20's legacy 2014 sheet.
+Bear.

 ## Publish as a new GitHub repository